thomcorah/dmu-multimedia/md/Intro-To-CreateJS-lab.md

 CreateJS is a third-party JavaScript library that helps you out with making games.
 It's actually made up of four components:

-- EaselJS: A JavaScript library that makes working with the HTML5 Canvas element easy.
+- EaselJS: A JavaScript library that makes working with the HTML5 Canvas element easier.
 - TweenJS: A JavaScript library for tweening and animating HTML5 and JavaScript properties.
-- SoundJS: A JavaScript library that lets you easily and efficiently work with audio on the web.
+- SoundJS: A JavaScript library that lets you more easily and efficiently work with audio on the web.
 - PreloadJS: A JavaScript library that lets you manage and co-ordinate the loading of assets and data.

 You can find out more here: <https://createjs.com>